 “If the chair or director does not appear to truly value the practice, or merely gives it lip service, it will be clear to all concerned that it is not a valued activity in the unit.
 By taking career advising seriously, and consistently communicating that it is part of the responsibility of all faculty, chairs and directors can help create a climate in which better career advising takes place.”

-Various parties play an integral role to have a successful faculty mentoring relationship.
-Followings are some suggestions.
+Various parties play an integral role in a successful faculty mentoring relationship.
+Following are some suggestions.

-1. The Dean asks of all chairs and directors that they include in their annual reports a section on mentoring and on diversity and this is part of the conversation between the Dean and chairs and directors in their annual review conversation.
+1. The dean asks all chairs and directors to include in their annual reports a section on mentoring and on diversity; this is part of the conversation between the dean and chairs and directors in their annual review conversation.

-2. The Dean’s Office will sponsor an information session annually on effective mentoring for new faculty members and for chairs and directors.
+2. The dean’s office will sponsor an annual information session on effective mentoring for new faculty members and for chairs and directors.

-1. As soon as a candidate is offered a position and accepts, the chair or director should work with his/her colleagues to develop a mentoring plan for the new faculty member.
-The prospective faculty member should be consulted in developing this plan.
+1. As soon as a candidate is offered a position and accepts, the chair or director works with colleagues to develop a mentoring plan for the new faculty member.
+The new faculty member will be consulted in developing this plan.
 The plan should include attention to teaching, graduate supervision, and research and should be predicated on being helpful rather than authoritarian.
 Care should be taken not to be unintentionally coercive in the formulation of the mentoring plan and to ensure that it yields reasonably consistent advice for the new appointee.
 This mentoring plan should include participation by several members of the department/program during the six years of the candidate’s progress towards tenure.

-2. Departments and programs should work to develop a “climate of mentoring” in which all members of the department/program spontaneously and informally mentor their new colleagues.
+2. Heads of departments and programs should work to develop a “climate of mentoring” in which all members of the department/program spontaneously and informally mentor their new colleagues.
 Collegial conversations about the intellectual concerns of the department/ program are one of the best modes of informal mentoring.
-Departments and programs should take care to ensure that there are departmental/program events, such as colloquia and seminars that include new faculty as both audience and presenters, make them welcome as members of the community, and serve as modes of informal mentoring.
+Departments and programs will sponsor departmental/program events, such as colloquia and seminars, that include new faculty as both audience and presenters, make them welcome as members of the community, and serve as modes of informal mentoring.

-3. Chairs and directors should encourage new faculty take full advantage of the help in preparing for successful teaching and research offered by university, such as the HUB for Teaching and Learning, office of Research and Sponsored Program, Center for Research on Learning and Teaching (CRLT), and Consulting for Statistics, Computing and Analytics Research (CSCAR).
-Colleges and departments should sponsor, or co-sponsor with other units and make sure that faculty are fully aware of extra-departmental/ program opportunities offered by university.
+3. Chairs and directors encourage new faculty to take full advantage of help in preparing for successful teaching and research that is offered by university, such as through the HUB for Teaching and Learning, Office of Research and Sponsored Programs, Center for Research on Learning and Teaching (CRLT), and Consulting for Statistics, Computing and Analytics Research (CSCAR).
+Colleges and departments can sponsor, or co-sponsor with other units, to assure that faculty are fully aware of extra-departmental program opportunities offered by the university.

 Faculty members interested in developing mentoring relationships should be responsive to any offers of assistance and open to taking the initiative in forming mentoring relationships.
-Mentors may need to be prepared to present mentee’s case in renewal and promotion in the future.
+Mentors may need to be prepared to present a mentee’s case for renewal and promotion in the future.

 Get to know your colleagues by talking to them both at informal occasions and formal gatherings.
 For example, initiate a conversation just before or after a meeting, in the mailroom or at a social gathering.
-A successful mentee will be cordial and respectful for mentors’ time, and willing to take advantage of opportunities offered by a mentor.
-To expand access to a variety of perspectives and an array of areas of expertise consider forming a mentoring “team” or becoming part of a faculty development group.
+A successful mentee will be cordial, respectful of a mentor's time, and willing to take advantage of opportunities offered by a mentor.
+To expand access to a variety of perspectives and an array of areas of expertise, consider forming a mentoring “team” or becoming part of a faculty development group.
 To make the most of a mentoring relationship:

 - maintain contact with mentors